-Incoming freshman and transfer students in all majors who are residents of the states listed above are eligible.
-Each year, Cal Maritime will select the most academically qualified applicants from these states to participate n the program.
+Incoming freshman and transfer students seeking their first Bachelor's Degree in all majors who are residents of the states listed above are eligible.
 WUE recipients are ineligible for in-state residency reclassification.

-Below you will find the minimum requirements used for this program.
+Below you will find the requirements used for this program.
 The principal criterion for selection is academic achievement.
-Extracurricular involvement is also considered.

-- Be a resident of a WICHE member state (listed above)
+Be a resident of a WUE member state (listed above)

 How do I apply for WUE?

 No separate application is needed.
-WUE Scholarships are awarded to Cal Maritime applicants during the regular admission process.
-Students must apply to CMA online at www.calstate.edu/apply and select the "Maritime Academy" from among the 23 state campuses.
-WUE Scholarships are awarded based on academics and winners are notified in the acceptance letter.
-Awards are subject to verification of your official GPA at any time after we receive your official academic transcript.
+WUE Scholarships are awarded to Cal Maritime admission applicants in their admission acceptance letters.
+Students must apply to Cal Maritime online at www.calstate.edu/apply and select "Maritime Academy" from among the 23 state campuses.
+The admission offer and WUE Scholarship are subject to verification of your GPA after we receive your official academic transcript.

 How do I stay in the WUE program?

-To remain in Cal Maritime's WUE program in subsequent years, you must maintain residency in a non-California WICHE state, and maintain the Satisfactory Academic Progress (SAP) policy.
-You can find the SAP policy here: Financial Aid Policies
+To remain in Cal Maritime's WUE program in subsequent years, you must maintain residency in a non-California WUE state and a cummulative GPA of 2.0 (C average).
+The Scholarship is only available for 4 years.

 Can I switch from the WUE program to the lower, in-state tuition after entering Cal Maritime?